+of AIF assets, and

+information about

+any transfer of

 liability to the

 prime broker that

 may exist.

 Article 23(1) (p)

-Description of how close the matters described in Articles 23(4) and 23(5) periodically through
+Description of how The AIFM will disclose the matters described in Articles 23(4) and 23(5) periodically through

-and when periodic its Internet webs ite and semi-annual report.
+and when periodic its Internet website and semi-annual report.

 disclosures will be

 made in relation to

 leverage, liquidity

 and risk profile of

 the assets,

 pursuant to Articles

 23(4) and 23(5).

 Article 23(2)

 The AIFM shall Not applicable.

 inform the

 investors before

 they invest in the

 AIF of any

 arrangement made

 by the depository

 to contractually

 discharge itself of

 liability in

 accordance with

 Article 21(13).

 The AIFM shall also Not applicable.

 inform investors of

 any changes with

 respect to

 depositary liability

 without delay.

-Article 23(4)(a)

-Percentage of the All 's assets which There are no assets that are subject to special arrangements arising from

-are subject to special arrangements their illiquid their illiquid nature.

-arising from their illic յսid nature.
+arising from their illic nuid nature.
 The

-percentage shall be calculated as the
+percentage shall be c

+net value of those as

-net value of those as sets subject to
+net value of those as

 special arrangements divided by the

 net asset value of the AIF concerned.

 Overview of any special There are no such special arrangements.

-arrangements, including whether There are no such special arrangements.
+arrangements, including whether

 they relate to side pockets, gates or

 other arrangements.

 Valuation methodology applied to There are no such special arrangements.

-assets which are subject to such There are no such special arrangements.
+assets which are subject to such

 arrangements.

 How management and performance There are no such special arrangements.

 fees apply to such assets.
-There are no such special arrangements.

 Article 23(4)(b)

 Any new arrangements for managing Any new arrangements or change in applicable arrangements will be

 the liquidity of the AIF. disclosed at an appropriate time.

 For each AIF that the AIFM manages Any new arrangements or change in applicable arrangements will be

 that is not an unleveraged closed-end disclosed at an appropriate time.

 AIF, notify to investors whenever they

 make changes to its liquidity

 management systems (which enable

 an AIFM to monitor the liquidity risk

 of the AIF and to ensure the liquidity

 profile of the investments of the AIF

 complies with its underlying

 obligations) that are material in

 accordance with Article 106(1) of

 Regulation (EU) No 231/2013 (ie.

 there is a substantial likelihood that a

 reasonable investor, becoming aware

 of such information, would reconsider

 its investment in the AIF, including

 because such information could

 impact an investor's ability to

 exercise its rights in relation to its

 investment, or otherwise prejudice

 the interests of one or more investors

 in the AIF).